 In our study: Metabolic demands, centre of mass movement and utilisation of aerobic power in elite adolescent tennis players during on-court drills (Björklund, Johansson et al, 2020) were investigated.

 Our main partner in this research project was Mid Sweden University, Östersund, Sweden.
-Please visit Frontiers for Open Access to the article.
+Please visit Frontiers by scanning the QR-code to the left for Open Access to the article.

 Fitness testing in adolscent tennis players has been performed in Swedish Tennis for 10+ years across both gender and all ages on the regional and national level.
 In 2019, a summary presented in percentiles serving as a guideline for players and coaches was reported in cooperation with Swedish Tennis Association.